Is Your Favorite On Ben & Jerry's Top 10 Flavors Of 2016?

 10. Salted Caramel Core: sweet cream ice cream with pieces of blondies and a salted caramel core

-There are no major changes in the lineup since last year, even though Ben & Jerry's released a few delicious new flavors, including the politically minded Empower Mint and a dairy-free line.
-And if you've always wondered how many flavors Ben & Jerry's offers, wonder no more.
+There are no major changes in the lineup since last year, even though Ben & Jerry's released a few delicious new flavours, including the politically minded Empower Mint and a dairy-free line.
+And if you've always wondered how many flavours Ben & Jerry's offers, wonder no more.

 Advertisement